Ramadan

 Ramadan is a holy month of fasting, introspection and prayer for Muslims, the followers of Islam.
 It is celebrated as the month during which Muhammad received the initial revelations of the Quran, the holy book for Muslims.
 Fasting is one of the five fundamental principles of Islam.
 Each day during Ramadan, Muslims do not eat or drink from dawn to sunset.
 They are also supposed to avoid impure thoughts and bad behavior.

 Muslims break their daily fasts by sharing meals with family and friends, and the end of Ramadan is celebrated with a three-day festival known as Eid al-Fitr, one of Islam’s major holidays.
-Ramadan always falls on the ninth month of the 12-month Islamic calendar.
-Ramadan 2024 begins at sunset on March 10, and ends on the evening of April 9.
+Ramadan always falls on the eighth month of the 12-month Islamic calendar.
+Ramadan 2025 begins at sunset on February 28, and ends on the evening of March 30.

 Observances